The right wood

 Cypress: Cypress is associated with the flamenco guitar traditionally, but many luthiers are making excellent classicals with it too. in stock

 European Pear Wood: I was lucky enough to obtain some beautiful figured pear wood.
-I am looking forward to trying it. in stock
+I am looking forward to trying it.
+Pear has been a traditionally favored wood by many European luthiers, but it has been slow to catch on in America. in stock

 Amazon Rosewood (dalbergia spruceana)